How to Use OBS Studio: Complete Beginner's Guide to Live Streaming (2026)

 - Name the source and click OK.

-To add your face to the stream:
+To add your webcam feed to an OBS scene:

 - Click the + button in the Sources dock again.